Explore other offices & services

 Dial 911 for any emergency

 If your doctor prescribes a prescription medication for you, you can choose where to have it filled.
 The most convenient pharmacy for students is Hyvee on Main Street.
 The Hyvee on Main Street can deliver prescription medicine to students at Post Hall.
 There's a $3 delivery charge, and the pharmacy will need to know how you want to pay for your prescription (credit or debit card, cash, or check) ahead of time.
-If you want to have your prescription delivered, ask for your prescription to be filled at Hyvee on Main Street, and call the pharmacy (341-342-1619) to coordinate the delivery of your prescription and tell the pharmacy your insurance information.
+If you want to have your prescription delivered, ask for your prescription to be filled at Hyvee on Main Street.
+Call Hyvee's pharmacy at (309) 342-1619 to provide your insurance information and coordinate the delivery of your prescription.

 Other pharmacies in Galesburg include: